Troubleshooting

 Rate limit exceeded from the provider

-Likely cause: request burst or shared key across multiple runtimes.
+Likely cause: request burst or shared key across multiple bots.

 Model router falls back to balanced on unknown tier